georgewatson/georgewatson.me/privacy_policy.md

 [Do Not Track](https://en.wikipedia.org/wiki/Do_Not_Track) (`DNT`) header with your HTTPS request.
 You can probably enable this in your browser's settings.
+This will prevent the Google Analytics code from being loaded, and is also respected by Disqus.

 You can disable embedded widgets such as Disqus comments and Twitter timelines by disabling JavaScript in your browser,